explosion/spacy-transformers/README.md

 ### Tokenization alignment

-Transformer models are usually trained on text preprocessed with the "word piece" algorithm, which limits the number of distinct token-types the model needs to consider.
+Transformer models are usually trained on text preprocessed with the "word-piece" algorithm, which limits the number of distinct token-types the model needs to consider.
 Word-piece is convenient for training neural networks, but it doesn't produce segmentations that match up to any linguistic notion of a "word".
-Most rare words will map to multiple word-piece tokens, and occassionally the alignment will be many-to-many. `spacy-pytorch-transformers` calculates this alignment, which you can access at `doc._.pytt_alignment`.
+Most rare words will map to multiple word-piece tokens, and occasionally the alignment will be many-to-many. `spacy-pytorch-transformers` calculates this alignment, which you can access at `doc._.pytt_alignment`.
 It's a list of length equal to the number of spaCy tokens.
 Each value in the list is a list of consecutive integers, which are indexes into the word-pieces list.

 If you can work on representations that aren't aligned to actual words, it's best to use the raw outputs of the transformer, which can be accessed at